CONTAINER SHIPPING - FCLFULL CONTAINER LOAD

 You are responsible for seaworthiness certification

-You are responsible for drayage -- trucking to your loading site and to the port and drayage is more expensive for SOCs (shipper owned containers).
+You are responsible for drayage and inland transportation -- trucking to your loading site and to the port and drayage is more expensive for SOCs (shipper owned containers).

 Not all ocean transporters accept SOCs usually resulting in higher ocean rates, longer shipping times and costlier inland transport.